Steelers return to practice while grieving loss of coach

 Steelers return to practice while grieving loss of coachIn this photo from Friday, Aug.
 9, 2019, Pittsburgh Steelers wide receivers coach Darryl Drake, left talks to wide receiver Trey Griffey (15) during the second half of an NFL preseason football game against the Tampa Bay Buccaneers in Pittsburgh.
 The team said Drake, who joined the coaching staff in 2018, died early Sunday morning, Aug.
 12, 2019.
 (AP Photo/Keith Srakocic)

+After stretches and before team drills began upon the return to Chuck Noll Field on Tuesday, most of the Steelers' offensive skill-position players gathered near midfield for a group prayer.

+''Professionally, obviously, the loss is significant,'' head coach Mike Tomlin said of Drake earlier Tuesday. ''But personally, it's even bigger.
+Those of us that knew and had personal relationships with coach Drake all feel that way.''

-For a team grappling with the grief over a beloved assistant, the meetings and drills at Saint Vincent College mark a return to routine.
+But for a team grappling with the grief over a beloved assistant, the meetings and drills that resumed Tuesday mark a return to routine.
 Whether that accelerates the healing is unclear.

-Drake, a longtime NFL and college assistant, was found dead in his campus dormitory room Sunday.
-He was in his second season with the team but his relationship with Tomlin spans more than two decades.

-The team canceled Sunday's practice and bumped up a scheduled day off to Monday to allow extra time for players, coaches and staff to absorb the loss.
+Tomlin called a Tuesday morning full-squad meeting the ''most important film session of the year.''
+It was the team's first football work in what had been a quiet 48 hours on the rural campus an hour east of Pittsburgh.

-Tomlin said some players and coaches made the hour-long trip back to their homes in Pittsburgh while others stayed on a campus that remained largely quiet for 48 hours.
+Tomlin said some players and coaches stayed at Saint Vincent to grieve while others chose to go back to their homes in Pittsburgh.
 The Steelers made grief counselors available to players and staff.

-''We realize we don't have a lot of answers,'' Tomlin said. ''We seek people with experience to help dealing with such circumstances.''
+''It's been said that counseling is not for the weak but the wise,'' Tomlin said. ''So we seek people who have expertise and help dealing with such circumstances.''

-Other than statements released by the team attributed to Tomlin and President Art Rooney II on Sunday, Tomlin on Tuesday offered the first public words from the organization about the 62-year-old assistant.
+Players were to offer their first public comments about the loss of Drake in speaking with reporters after Tuesday's practice, but the players hastily headed to the locker room when the session was postponed after lightning was spotted.
+The practice was ultimately canceled about an hour before it was scheduled to end.

+Drake was in his second season with the team, but 16th in the NFL and 37th season in college or pro coaching.
+His relationship with Tomlin spans more than two decades.

-''I was young wide receivers coach at Arkansas State, and he was viewed as one of the top wide receivers coaches in the college game,'' Tomlin said, his face lighting up for a rare moment during a 15-minute session with media.
+''I was a young wide receivers coach at Arkansas State, and he was viewed as one of the top wide receivers coaches in the college game,'' Tomlin said, his face lighting up for a rare moment during a 15-minute session with reporters.

 ''I was politely aggressive in building a relationship with him.
 He probably didn't have a choice - that's how he described it in terms of being my friend.
 I was too persistent, and he extended courtesies to me, like he does a lot of young guys like myself.
 We developed a rapport and our relationship grew from there.''